ysengoku/42-ft_transcendence/doc/features/PONG.md

 ### Computer Opponent
 **Peacemakers: Ponggers Edition** supports playing against another opponent locally, but also, against an AI opponent.
 The AI was designed to have dynamic difficulty based on the player's skill.
 It's an algorithmic AI (as opposed to deep learning AI) made with player's fun in mind: it's dynamically reacting to [buffs and debuffs](#additional-gameplay-features), and adjusts its own behaviour based on the gap between the player and itself.
 So, for example, if the player struggles against the *computer opponent*, it shifts its difficulty to be more forgiving.
 The opposite is true as well: skilled players might find themselves challenged by AI.

 AI uses multiple parameters to determine its own behaviour against the player, in order to push the player to their limit without being impossible to beat.
-Like every other gameplay mode in the **Peacemakeers: Ponggers Edition**, the matches against the machine can use the buffs and debuffs
+Like every other gameplay mode in the **Peacemakeers: Ponggers Edition**, the matches against the machine can use [game settings](#game-settings) for precise adjustment of the player experience, and the AI opponent uses game settings fully to its advantage.

 ---
 ### Game Settings

-Different users have different tastes, and the **Peacemakers** platform allows them to tune their game settings to suit their needs.
+Different users have different tastes, and the **Peacemakers** platform allows them to tune their game settings to make the game as accessible or as challenging as player desires.
 Users can specify game settings through [Duel Menu page](matchmaking-game-settings), [game invitations modal](./CHAT_AND_LIVE_EVENTS.md#game-invitation-settings) or tournament creation page (TODO: add a link to the tournaments page).

 - Game speed: affects the speed of the ball and paddles.
 Can be fast, medium or slow.